Inductive Meta-path Learning for Schema-complex Heterogeneous Information Networks: Conclusion and Future Work

 We present the first inductive meta-path learning model, which could be applied to reason multiple relations after a single training.
 The trained agent could not only learn high-quality meta-paths for a set of given relations, and also output rewarding meta-paths for untrained relations.
 The query answering and link prediction experiments fully verify the effectiveness of learning meta-paths in this way.
 The presented results also highlight the importance of meta-paths, not only in schema-simple HINs like Chem2Bio2RDF, but also in schema-complex HINs like KBs, where embedding-based models take dominant roles.
 Once high-quality meta-paths are obtained for schema-complex HINs, we could achieve better and explainable performances.

-Future work includes at least three aspects.
-First, we could combine \model's rewards with the evaluation metrics for downstream tasks and obtain more task-specific meta-paths.
+Future work includes at least four aspects.
+First, we could combine~\model's rewards with the evaluation metrics for downstream tasks and obtain more task-specific meta-paths.
 Besides, advances in graph representation learning and RL may enable us to design better agent and further improve the performance.
-Lastly, we could build a score estimator to reduce the time to evaluate each meta-path during learning.
+Furthermore, we could build a score estimator to reduce the time to evaluate each meta-path during learning.
+Lastly, we could integrate temporal logic into our reasoning method, thereby making it applicable to temporal HIN.